durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

 Understanding the protein's function and the biological context within which it operates is critical to this selection process.
 Knowledge of the protein's active sites, obtained from literature reviews, experimental data, and databases of protein structures, provides invaluable guidance.
 For proteins with known ligands, these active sites serve as primary targets for docking.
-A more exploratory approach is required in cases where the binding site is unknown or the protein may interact with multiple ligands.
+A more exploratory approach is required in cases where the binding site is unknown, or the protein may interact with multiple ligands.
 Here, algorithms that predict potential binding sites based on geometric, energetic, and chemical criteria are beneficial.

 Selecting the right pocket for docking also involves evaluating the compatibility of the pocket's characteristics with the ligand's physicochemical properties.
-The pocket's shape, size, and charge distribution should complement those of the ligand to facilitate a stable and biologically relevant interaction.
+The pocket's shape, size, and charge distribution should complement the ligands to facilitate a stable and biologically relevant interaction.
 Additionally, the pocket's accessibility, flexibility, and the presence of critical amino acids that can form key interactions with the ligand are considered to ensure that the selected site can realistically accommodate the ligand under physiological conditions.

 Once a potential binding pocket is identified, it may be refined and optimized through further computational analysis to enhance the accuracy of the docking simulation.
 This refinement can include adjusting the pocket's dimensions, optimizing the alignment of pocket residues, and incorporating flexibility into the pocket structure to allow for a more dynamic interaction with the ligand.